carterDWatts/note/readme.md

 # Note

-Jot a quick note under a title.
-Summarize later with claude.
+Jot a quick note under a title and summarize with claude.

 ## What it does